Gistyr/better-logger/README.md

 - Async logging uses a “fire and forget” model:
     - It spawns a new async task on the current Tokio runtime for each message
 - All macros use format! under the hood, any string-like type is accepted
+- Log messages routed through [env_logger](https://crates.io/crates/env_logger) are not written to the file
+    - Only messages emitted via better-logger are persisted to the log file
 #### Settings Alternate Namespace
 *Same exact settings, just a semantic difference*
 ```